Kanzyone/HTML5-Guide/Introduction.md

 As web developer, you should write code using a text or code editor.
 Therefore, to write HTML code, CSS, JS, React or other you need to have a code edit.

 I will use Visual studio code and I will use it in this challenge too.
 I strongly suggest to use Visual Studio Code because it has lots of productivity extensions that makes super productive.
-Now, let's [download visual studio code](https://code.visualstudio.com/download).
+Now, let's [Download Visual Studio code](https://code.visualstudio.com/download).

 ## How to use Visual Studio Code